ROCm/HIP/docs/user_guide/faq.md

 }
 ```

-Using C++ compiler,
+When using a C++ compiler,
 ```
 $ gcc -x c++  $(hipconfig --cpp_config) test3.hip.cpp -o test
 $ ./test
 dim3 grid1; x=1, y=1, z=1
 dim3 grid2 = {1,1,1}; x=1, y=1, z=1
 ```
-In which, "dim3 grid1;" will yield a dim3 grid with all dimentional members x,y,z initalized to 1, as the default constructor behaves that way.
+In which "dim3 grid1;" will yield a dim3 grid with all dimentional members x,y,z initalized to 1, as the default constructor behaves that way.
 Further, if write,
 ```
 dim3 grid(2); // yields {2,1,1}
 dim3 grid(2,3); yields {2,3,1}
 ```

-In comparison, using C compiler,
+In comparison, when using the C compiler,
 ```
 $ gcc -x c $(hipconfig --cpp_config) test.hip.cpp -o test
 $ ./test
 dim3 grid1; x=646881376, y=21975, z=1517277280
 dim3 grid2 = {1,1,1}; x=1, y=1, z=1
 ```
-In which, "dim3 grid;" does not imply any initialization, no constructor is called, dimentional values x,y,z of grid are undefined.
+In which "dim3 grid;" does not imply any initialization, no constructor is called, and dimentional values x,y,z of grid are undefined.
-To get the C++ default behavior, C programmers must additionally specify the right-hand side as shown below,
+NOTE: To get the C++ default behavior, C programmers must additionally specify the right-hand side as shown below,
 ```
 dim3 grid = {1,1,1}; // initialized as in C++
 ```